 Selected to the City of Kansas City's Centurions Leadership program; class of 2015.
 Amy has served on the board of the Linwood YMCA, in the heart of the inner city, where she often spoke to youth about healthy food options, the International Relations Council of KC as an Executive Officer, and was mayoral appointed to the Planned Industrial Expansion Authority, an economic development incentive commission, serving six years.
-Amy currently provides human resources, project management, and community engagement consulting services.
+Amy currently provides human resources consulting services, takes photos of crosses and writes about faith.

 Watch and Hear More